beavelar/Shuffle/README.md

   - [Inviting Your Bot Guide](https://discordpy.readthedocs.io/en/latest/discord.html#inviting-your-bot)
   - View [Bot Permission Requirements](#bot-permission-requirements) for the required permissions
 - After cloning the repository, you should have a **Shuffle** directory, navigate to the **Shuffle** directory and create an empty .env file
-  - This will contain our bot secret token
+  - This will contain our bot's environment variables
 - Retrieve bot secret token
   - In Discord developer page, navigate to "Bot"